 We are still in the process of developing steps and these will be kept under review with a view to ensuring that the following criteria are met in advance of the publication of the next statement.

 All new contracts with suppliers should include clauses which address the parties’ obligations.

 If issues are identified in relation to modern slavery and/or human trafficking, these will be reported to the Human Resources Director.

 More general issues in relation to the running of the statement will be reported back to the Human Resources Department.

 This statement has been approved by the company’s board of directors, who will review and update it annually.

-Signed by L&C's Human Resources Director
+Signed by David Gray, Human Resources Director